victtorm/fractol/README.md

 <div>
 <h2> 🏁 Goals </h2>

-- Create a basic computer graphics project!
+- Create a basic computer graphics project, 3 types of fractal Mandelbrot Set, Julia set and Koch curve!

+- This has a opportunity to get familiar with the graphics libraries, to discover or use the mathematical notion of complex numbers, to take a peek at the concept of optimization in computer graphics and practice event handling.

 </div>
  <h2>MiniLibX</h2>

 - This library was developed internally and includes basic necessary tools to open a window, create images and deal with keyboard and mouse events.

-- This has a opportunity to get familiar with the MiniLibX, to discover or use the mathematical notion of complex numbers, to take a peek at the concept of optimization in computer graphics and practice event handling.
 <div>

 <div align="center">